emberjs/rfcs/text/0000-standarise-targets.md

 by the `engines` property in the package.json of the app (or the host app in the case of engines), so no new syntax needed for defining the support.

-The minimum supported version of node will be available in `this.project.targets.node`.
+This configuration will be available in the same `this.project.targets` object, but on the `node` property.

 ```js
 module.exports = {